-Daniel Buncic is Professor of Finance and Director of the Master's in Banking and Finance Program at Stockholm Business School (SBS).
+Daniel Buncic is Professor of Finance at Stockholm Business School (SBS).
 Daniel joined SBS in 2019, after having worked as a senior research economist at Sveriges Riksbank (the Central Bank of Sweden), and as an Assistant Professor at the University of St. Gallen in Switzerland.
 Daniel holds a PhD in Economics from the University of New South Wales in Sydney, Australia.
 He has held consulting appointments at the World Bank, the European Central Bank, as well as the private sector throughout his academic career.
+Daniel was the Director of the Master's in Banking and Finance Program from September 2019 to July 2022.

 Daniel's research interests include empirical Finance/Macro, Asset Pricing, Econometrics/Forecasting, and Computational Statistics/Machine Learning.